Staff

 Since then, she has returned to West Island volunteer roles with her church, Child Haven International, the YMCA, Meals on Wheels, TQSOI, Corbeille de pain, and helping refugees and asylum-seekers.
 Now she sometimes misses the “free time” when she was working full-time!

-Howard Nadler, Secretary
+Howard Nadler, Officer

 Howard is passionate about community development.
 With a long history of working in the area of child welfare and with seniors, he believes that strong communities support families, children and vulnerable citizens.
 Howard holds a Bachelor’s degree in Science, a Master’s degree in Social Work and a Certificate in Health and Social Services Management.
 He has made a commitment to devote a good part of his retirement years to contributing to and strengthening West Island community organizations.